Red-and-White-Fox/Vanilla-Storage-Interface/README.md

-# BUSY IRL at the moment, more work will be done on the mod towards the end of June.
+# ~~BUSY IRL at the moment, more work will be done on the mod towards the end of June.~~
+# I'm back 👀

 # Vanilla Storage Interface Mod